sepisoad/condooj/README.md

   - update an existing login record
   - delete an existing login record
   - list all existing login records
+  - user can see an specific login record
+  - login records are encrypted using a passphrase as a key before saving into disk

 ##bellow is the list of missing features:
   - random password generator
-  - login records encryption and decryption when saving and loading from disk
   - put login records on dropbox for syncing and backup purpose

 ##Version